Ronenii/Predictions-App/README.md

 * **Error handling:** The framework detects and reports errors that occur during the simulation.
 * **Parallel Simulation Runs:** The framework can run multiple simulations simultaneously, using the number of threads specified in the configuration file.
 * **Simulation Control:**  Users can stop, pause, and resume running simulations.
 They can also advance simulations by one tick while paused.

+## Comments
+* **Configuration files:** Two sample simulation configuration files are provided for your convenience.
+If you want to write your own configuration file, you can use the provided files or the provided XML schema as a reference
+* **Bonus check box:** There is a bonus check box in the top left corner of the program.
+It controls the options for both choosing a skin for the program and minor animations we added.